generalized-intelligence/Tegu/CONTRIBUTING.md

 ### New Features

 There are two major components in Tegu, GUI and Tegu-core.

-Tegu-core can be found in the `\Network` folder, including realizations for different use cases.

-The GUI component is critical to Tegu, because one of the main goals of Tegu is to minimize the amount of coding required in machine learning development.
-The GUI component can be found in the `\GUI` folder.
-It includes the user interfaces for different features (such as training and prediction for image detection) or different realizations of the same feature, as well as the demonstration of outcomes delivered by the feature (for example, real-time training loss).
+This Repo focus on Tegu-core.

+Tegu-core is designed to allow non-ML developers to integrate the ML functions they need into their projects as quickly as possible.
+So we divide the different ML networks into modules and package them into API.py.
+Developers can use the functions with only a few code, such as training a network by adjusting a small number of useful hyperparameters; Using themselves or others trained models for prediction.

 If you would like to help us realize new features: